jserot/ssde/README.md

 ### Rendering and exporting

-* The current diagram can be rendered using the [DOT](http://www.graphviz.org) engine invoking the `Draw DOT` action in the `DOT` menu.
+* The current diagram can be rendered using the [DOT](http://www.graphviz.org) engine invoking the `Draw` action in the `DOT` menu.
 * The current diagram can be exported to [DOT](http://www.graphviz.org) format by invoking the `Export` action in the `Export` menu.

 **Note**.
 In-app DOT rendering uses the [QGV](https://github.com/nbergont/qgv/) library which, itself, relies on the `graphviz` library.
-Both libraries have limitations -- wrt. the DOT language -- which sometimes rendering a bit crude.
+Both libraries have limitations -- wrt. the DOT language -- which sometimes make rendering a bit crude.
 For best results, export the diagram to DOT format and view it using the `graphviz` application.

 ## INSTALLATION